-- 102-3-3a.
+102-3-3a.
 Education requirements.
-To qualify for licensure as a professional counselor or a clinical professional counselor, the applicant's education shall meet the applicable requirements specified in this regulation. - (a) Each of the following terms, as used in this regulation, shall have the meaning specified in this subsection: - (1) "Core faculty member" means an individual who is part of the program's teaching staff and who meets the following conditions: - (A) Is an individual whose education, training, and experience are consistent with the individual's role within the program and are consistent with the published description of the goals, philosophy, and educational purpose of the program; - (B) is an individual whose primary professional employment is at the institution in which the program is housed; and - (C) is an individual who is identified with the program and is centrally involved in program development, decision making, and student training as demonstrated by consistent inclusion of the individual's name in public and departmental documents. - (2) "In residence," when used to describe a student, means that the student is completing coursework during which the student and one or more core faculty members are in face-to-face contact either in person or by synchronous videoconferencing.
+To qualify for licensure as a professional counselor or a clinical professional counselor, the applicant's education shall meet the applicable requirements provided in the following subsections.

+(a) (1) "Core faculty member" means an individual who is part of the program's teaching staff and who meets the following conditions:

+(A) Is an individual whose education, training, and experience are consistent with the individual's role within the program and are consistent with the published description of the goals, philosophy, and educational purpose of the program;

+(B) is an individual whose primary professional employment is at the institution in which the program is housed; and

+(C) is an individual who is identified with the program and is centrally involved in program development, decision making, and student training as demonstrated by consistent inclusion of the individual's name in public and departmental documents.

+(2) "In residence," when used to describe a student, means that the student is present at the physical location of the institution for the purpose of completing coursework during which the student and one or more core faculty members are in face-to-face contact.

-- (3) "Primary professional employment" means at least 20 hours per week of instruction, research, any other service to the institution in the course of employment, and the related administrative work. - (b) At the time of application, each applicant shall have met the following requirements: - (1) Received either a master's or a doctoral degree in counseling, or a related field, from a program that meets one of the following requirements: - (A) Is not below the accreditation standards of the council for the accreditation of counseling and related educational programs; or - (B) meets the requirements in subsections (f) and (g); and - (2) as a part of or in addition to the coursework completed for the graduate degree in counseling or a related field, completed at least 60 graduate semester hours, or the academic equivalent, of which at least 45 graduate semester hours, or the academic equivalent, shall clearly meet the coursework requirements in subsection (c). - (c) Each applicant shall have satisfactorily completed formal academic coursework that contributes to the development of a broad conceptual framework for counseling theory and practice as a basis for more advanced academic studies.
+(3) "Primary professional employment" means at least 20 hours per week of instruction, research, any other service to the institution in the course of employment, and the related administrative work.

+(b) At the time of application, each applicant shall have fulfilled the following requirements:

+(1) Received either a master's or doctoral degree in counseling from a program that meets one of the following requirements:

+(A) Is not below the accreditation standards of the council for the accreditation of counseling and related educational programs; or

+(B) meets the requirements in subsections (f) and (g); and

+(2) as a part of or in addition to the coursework completed for the counseling graduate degree, completed at least 60 graduate semester hours, or the academic equivalent, of which at least 45 graduate semester hours, or the academic equivalent, shall clearly satisfy the coursework requirements in subsection (c).

+(c) Each applicant shall have satisfactorily completed formal academic coursework that contributes to the development of a broad conceptual framework for counseling theory and practice as a basis for more advanced academic studies.
 This formal academic coursework shall consist of at least 45 graduate semester hours, or the academic equivalent, that are distributed across the substantive content areas provided in this subsection.
 None of these credit hours shall be earned through independent study courses.
 There shall be at least two discrete and unduplicated semester hours, or the academic equivalent, in each of the following substantive content areas: